Erryl Pyers Mostyn1

 Last Edited=2 May 2007

-Mary Anne Master was born circa 1778.1 She was the daughter of Thomas Master and Mary Dutton.1 She married John Thynne, 3rd Baron Carteret of Hawnes, son of Sir Thomas Thynne, 1st Marquess of Bath and Lady Elizabeth Cavendish-Bentinck, on 18 June 1801 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 22 February 1863 at 13 Chesterfield Street, Mayfair, London, England.1 Her will was probated on 25 March 1863, at under £9,000.1
+Mary Anne Master was born circa 1778.1 She was the daughter of Thomas Master and Mary Dutton.1 She married John Thynne, 3rd Baron Carteret of Hawnes, son of Thomas Thynne, 1st Marquess of Bath and Lady Elizabeth Cavendish-Bentinck, on 18 June 1801 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 22 February 1863 at 13 Chesterfield Street, Mayfair, London, EnglandG.1 Her will was proven (by probate) on 25 March 1863, at under £9,000.1

 Citations